Phalaris arundinacea: Uses

 A number of cultivars of P. arundinacea have been selected for use as ornamental plants, including variegated (striped) cultivars – sometimes called ribbon grass – such as 'Castor' and 'Feesey'.
 The latter has a pink tinge to the leaves.
 When grown, although drought-tolerant, it likes abundant water and can even be grown as an aquatic plant.

-Reed canary grass grows well on poor soil and contaminated industrial sites, and researchers at Teesside University's Contaminated Land & Water Centre have suggested it as the ideal candidate for phytoremediation in improving soil quality and biodiversity at brownfield sites.
+Reed canary grass grows well on poor soil and contaminated industrial sites.
+Researchers at Teesside University's Contaminated Land & Water Centre have suggested it is ideal for phytoremediation, which improves soil quality and biodiversity at brownfield sites.

 The grass can also easily be turned into bricks or pellets for burning in biomass power stations.
 Furthermore, it provides fibers which find use in pulp and papermaking processes.

 P. arundinacea is also planted as a hay crop or for forage.

-This species of Phalaris may also be used as a source for the psychedelic drugs DMT, 5-MeO-DMT and 5-OH-DMT (bufotenin), as well as Hordenine and 5-MeO-NMT; however, N,N-DMT is considered most desirable.
-Although the concentrations of these compounds is lower than in other potential sources, such as Psychotria viridis and Mimosa tenuiflora, large enough quantities of the grass can be refined to make an ad hoc ayahuasca brew.
+This species of Phalaris may also be used as a source of the psychedelic drugs DMT, 5-MeO-DMT and 5-OH-DMT (bufotenin), as well as Hordenine and 5-MeO-NMT; however, N,N-DMT is considered most desirable.
+Although the concentrations of these compounds are lower than in other potential sources, such as Psychotria viridis and Mimosa tenuiflora, large enough quantities of the grass can be refined to make an ad hoc ayahuasca brew.

 Ecology

 In many places, P. arundinacea is an invasive species in wetlands, particularly in disturbed areas.
-It has been reported as an invasive weed in floodplains, riverside meadows, and other wetland habitat types around the world.
+It has been reported as an invasive weed in floodplains, riverside meadows, and other wetland habitats around the world.
 When P. arundinacea invades a wetland, it inhibits native vegetation and reduces biological diversity.
 It alters the entire ecosystem.
 The grass propagates by seed and rhizome, and once established, is difficult to eradicate.

 Distribution

-P. arundinacea now has world-wide distribution.
-It is regarded as native to both North America and Eurasia, but this is debated and it appears that the populations in North America are made up of a mixture of cultivars of both those that were introduced from Europe and indigenous varieties.
+P. arundinacea now has a worldwide distribution.
+While it is generally considered to be native to both North America and Eurasia, this is a matter of debate.
+It appears that the North American populations are a mixture of introduced European cultivars and indigenous varieties.